How to Enforce HOA Rules: 7 Steps for Effective (and Respectful) Rule Enforcement

 As mentioned in our policy communication article, communication and education are key when it comes to compliance.
-Make sure that everyone in your association (including new residents) knows the what, how and (most importantly) why behind your policy.
+Ensure that every member of your association, including new residents, is fully informed about the what, how, and, most importantly, the underlying reasons behind your policy.

-Sharing the why behind your policy means not only explaining what the rule is and why it was created (e.g., to comply with a new local law or ordinance), but also sharing why it will benefit your community or building going forward.
+Sharing the reason behind your policy entails more than just stating the rule and its purpose (e.g., to comply with a new local law or ordinance).
+It also involves elucidating how it will benefit your community or building in the future.
 For instance, here’s an example of how a board might explain the “why” behind a comprehensive smoke-free policy:

 2. Create a transparent (and easy-to-follow) HOA rule enforcement plan.

 Additionally, they should understand what the potential fines will be and how they will be collected.
-Here’s an example of what a transparent, easy-to-follow enforcement plan looks like:
+Take a look at this example of a clear and user-friendly enforcement plan: